ruyo003/eletricity_prediction/README.md

 # eletricity_prediction

 This Notebook analyzes two datasets: weather data (CSV) and energy data (CSV).
-The notebook explores the datasets individually and then merges them to create a combined dataset for prediction purposes.
+The notebook explores the datasets individually and then merges them to create a combined dataset(final_df) for prediction purposes.

 Analysis Highlights: